 Now take the vegetables and roux out of the pot and into a bowl to set aside.
-Add the ground meats to the pot and brown.
-Drain fat from meat.
-Next, add a cup of water and stir in salt and cayenne pepper.
-Close the lid and let it simmer for 30 minutes stirring occasionally.
-Add 3 cups of cooked rice mixing well.
+Add the ground meats to the pan and brown.
+Drain fat from beef and pork.

 Add the roux and vegetable mixture to browned meat and stir in the chicken stock or beef broth.